dns-sb/dns.sb/src/pages/doh/linux.md

 # How to install DoH client on Linux

-We use [dnsproxy](https://github.com/AdguardTeam/dnsproxy) from AdguardTeam as DoH Client on Linux system.
+We can use [dnsproxy](https://github.com/AdguardTeam/dnsproxy) from AdguardTeam as DoH Client on Linux system.

 DNS Proxy is a simple DNS proxy server that supports all existing DNS protocols including DNS-over-TLS, DNS-over-HTTPS, DNSCrypt, and DNS-over-QUIC.
 Moreover, it can work as a DNS-over-HTTPS, DNS-over-TLS or DNS-over-QUIC server.